-As well as being one of the nation’s top producers of Fulbright Scholars two years running, Marist College is one of the nation’s best institutions in offering its undergraduates both outstanding academics and top experiential learning opportunities, according to The Princeton Review.
-Marist is one of the schools, along with the likes of Stanford, Princeton, and MIT, featured in the leading education services company’s new book, Colleges That Create Futures: 50 Schools That Launch Careers by Going Beyond the Classroom.
+In addition to being one of the nation’s top producers of Fulbright Scholars two years running, Marist College is one of the nation’s best institutions, offering both outstanding academics and top experiential learning opportunities, according to The Princeton Review.
+Marist is one of the schools—along with the likes of Stanford, Princeton, and MIT—featured in the guide Colleges That Create Futures: 50 Schools That Launch Careers by Going Beyond the Classroom.

-We know transfer students want more depth and substance to their visit experience.
-Our visit programs are designed to give you maximum exposure to Marist students who have “been there and done that.”
-The Marist Transfer Student Advisory Board—Marist students who transferred here from two-year and four-year schools across the country—has literally gone through the process you’re thinking about, and they want to help you better understand life at Marist.
-Meet them by signing up for one of our visit programs on the transfer page of our website (marist.edu/transfer).
+We know transfer students want more depth and substance to their college visit experience.
+Our visit programs are designed to give you maximum exposure to Marist students who’ve “been there, done that.”
+The Marist Transfer Student Advisory Board—students who transferred to Marist from two-year and four-year schools across the country—have gone through the process you’re contemplating, and they want to help you understand life at Marist.
+Meet them by signing up for a visit program at marist.edu/transfer.

 Life after Marist

-Marist alumni pursue career paths as diverse as their passions.
-Our students and alumni are regularly named recipients of national awards, including Fulbright, Goldwater, and National Science Foundation, among others.
-Whether it be in business, education, film, law, medicine, research, or politics, our graduates are leaders in their fields—and appreciative of their Marist experience.
+Marist graduates pursue career paths as diverse as their passions.
+Our students and alumni are regular recipients of national awards, including Fulbright, Goldwater, and National Science Foundation Scholarships, among others.
+Whether it’s business, education, film, law, medicine, research, or politics, our graduates are leaders in their fields—and appreciative of their Marist experience.

 Financing your Marist education